dyno8426/dyno8426-cli/CONTRIBUTING.md

-# CONTRIBUTING for project: dyno8426@know-me-cli
+# CONTRIBUTING for project: Adarsh Chauhan's DYNφTRON 2000

 Thanks for contributing!
 A few simple guidelines to keep the project consistent.